webwithaman/classroom-project-1-sheryians/README.md

 ## classroom-project-1-sheryians

 This is a fully responsive portfolio website designed using a mobile-first approach.
 I implemented an attractive layout with modern UI features such as a CSS-only hamburger menu and marquee slides, without using any external libraries.
-The project demonstrates my ability to build responsive and interactive designs, ensuring a seamless experience across all devices
+The project demonstrates my ability to build responsive and interactive designs, ensuring a seamless experience across all devices.

 ## You can see a live demo this website ()